intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 end
 ```

 We set an 8-bit mask to `0x0f`, then assign our output `b` to be &-masked by `mask`, then re-assign `mask` back to `0`.
-On first glance, this looks like this logic should be exactly equivalent to this:
+You may think this looks like this logic should be exactly equivalent to this:

 ```SystemVerilog
 assign b = a & mask;
 ```

-And you're (probably) right!
-It turns out that most simulation _and_ synthesis tools will end up agreeing with you.
+And you'd (probably) be right!
+It turns out that most simulation _and_ synthesis tools would end up agreeing with you.

-However, some lint tools will flag this `always_comb` block for what's called a "write after read" violation, even though this is perfectly legal SystemVerilog, will synthesize and simulate as you expect (probably).
+However, some lint tools will flag this `always_comb` block for what's called a "write after read" violation, even though this is perfectly legal SystemVerilog and will synthesize and simulate as you expect (probably).
 The reason is that he value of `mask` has changed after it's been used in that procedural block of code.

 Imagine we rewrite the original design like this: